nik200/Swing-SodukuSolver/README.md

 ###Key steps to implement recursive backtracking algorithm for solving suduko puzzle

 1. Identifying the data structure which best represents the input parameters of the problem and the partial states of it's solution.
 In Sudoku solver it is a `Grid` class which is composed of a 2D array of bytes to store the partially solved grid and a 3D boolean array which stores the probable candidates for a corresponding empty box in 2D array.
-Below diagram illustrates a partial state.
-The memory footprint of this data structure needs to be kept as small as possible as we will have multiple instances of it in stack during recursion calls.
+Below diagram illustrates a partial state.The memory footprint of this data structure needs to be kept as small as possible as we will have multiple instances of it in stack during recursion calls.
 <img src="https://github.com/nik200/Swing-SodukuSolver/blob/master/img/2D-array.png" width="45%"></img>
 <img src="https://github.com/nik200/Swing-SodukuSolver/blob/master/img/3D-Array.png" width="40%"></img>